meyn/cli.args/README.md

 Uses a ```getopt()``` style option string to parse command line arguments, and returns a JSON object of the parsed arguments along with some useful information.

-The option string may be specified in either the POSIX (short) / GNU long format options.
+The option string may be specified in either the POSIX (short) or the GNU long format options.
 Short options are specified by a preceding dash / hyphen character ```-``` on the command line, while long options are preceded by double dashes ```--```.

 ### Option String